dusk-network/plonk/docs/notes-pa.md

 ==============

 Within PLONK, the permutation
-polynomials are used to form
-arugments about the proving
+polynomials are used to compare arguments about the proving scheme.
-scheme.

-These arguments are used to
+These arguments are
-check samples of elements,
-against the original ones.
+checking that wire values,
+within the circuit, are
+being correctly copied.
 As is noted in other parts
 of the docs, there is the
 need for a copy check in
 in SNARK schemes.
 This is
 crucial in our zk-SNARK
 scheme, to ensure the
-correctness of wires and
+correctness of wires when
-allow us to express circuits
-with less differing vectors
-per polynomial.
+bundling similar wires,
+and for ensuring values are
+travelling the correct way
+along wires.

 PLONK uses an argument to check the correctness of a shuffle in its proving algorithm.
-This allows for the checking of individual wires rather than entire sets.
+This is essentially showin that the products of polynomials are the same, despite the ordering being constructed differently.
-In principle, PLONK can compare sets of polynomials for equality by comparing an `n` degree polynomial with the same `n` degree polynomial where some elements have been rotated.
+In principle, PLONK can compare sets of polynomials for equality by comparing `n` number of polynomials with the same `n` number of polynomials
+, where the elements have been shuffled.

-Given a set of wire values, at a particular position, we can create a mapping for these wires into a new position with a permuatation.
+Given a set of  values, at a
+particular position, we can create a mapping for the initial index into a new position, with a permutation.

 For example:
-Given initial wire values,
+Given initial values,
 1,2,3,4,5 each occupying
 their respective positions
 A,B,C,D,E